 BA in Spanish with a minor in Education, Schooling, & Society, University of Notre Dame

 "My first year at San Miguel High School brought me many moments of joy.
 Of them all, one stands out above the rest.During an in class debate over who was at fault for the fall of humanity (Adam, Eve or the snake) my entire class wanted to keep going after the bell.
 My students had prepared so much, worked so well in their groups and felt so strongly about their cases, my students wanted to stay into lunch to finish the trial. "

 BA in Religious Studies with a concentration in Peace and Conflict, College of the Holy Cross

 Originally from Waltham, MA

-BS in Chemistry and Spanish, University of Notre Dame
+BS in Biological Sciences and Sociology, University of Notre Dame

 Schools We Serve